-The success or failure of therapy can be often come down to one thing, the therapeutic relationship.
+The success or failure of therapy can often come down to one thing: the therapeutic relationship.
 Although, you shouldn’t always expect therapy to meet all your ideal mental health recovery goals, as often that is unrealistic.
 Instead, therapy is there to help you improve your quality of life by helping you learn how to help yourself.
 Or at least that’s the idea of therapy that I subscribe to.

 Unless you want support for something specific and you’ve looked into different forms of counselling and believe you’ve found one that will work best for you as an individual, then a multimodal therapist is probably going to be better.
 The success of either approach, however, may be down to the therapeutic relationship, especially for a multimodal approach.

 The therapeutic relationship begins with how you start your sessions and even how you first meet each other.
-Starting each session by greeting the client and asking how they are, is important for several reasons.
+Starting each session by greeting the client and asking how they are is important for several reasons.
 It’s friendly, helps build rapport, and it can help identify any immediate issues that need to be discussed.
 It can also be used to show the client they’re doing better than they’ve realised.

 It gives you the opportunity to reflect back on previous examples about the client at the start of the session to correct their thinking errors, if appropriate.
 It also allows you to do the same at the end of a session.
-You might be able to reflect on how the client said they weren’t doing to well at the beginning of the session and point out they’d made a lot of progress by point out stuff from that session, especially if they’ve discounted the progress they’ve made between sessions due to thinking errors.
+You might be able to reflect on how the client said they weren’t doing too well at the beginning of the session and point out they’d made a lot of progress by pointing out stuff from that session, especially if they’ve discounted the progress they’ve made between sessions due to thinking errors.

 For example, a client may feel they’ve not achieved anything since the last session when you ask how they are.
 But as the session progresses, the client might share achievements they’ve made, counselling homework they’ve completed, etc, which they’ve not appreciated, that you can then present to them at the end of the sessions to show they have in fact achieved quite a bit.
 You’d be surprised how common this comes up.